crystal-lang/crystal/_gitbook/syntax_and_semantics/multiple_assignment.md

 age   = temp2
 ```

-Note that because expressions are assigned to temporary variables it is possible to exchange variables’s contents in a single line:
+Note that because expressions are assigned to temporary variables it is possible to exchange variables’ contents in a single line:

 ``` ruby
 a = 1